 Caribbean Stud Strategy – The Basics

-Before presenting a strategy on playing Caribbean Stud, first of we will look at a few of factors in the game which will influence your strategy.
+Before presenting a strategy on playing Caribbean Stud, we will look at a few factors in the game which will influence your strategy.

 - Where standard rules apply, the house has a 5.25 edge over any player.